devdata2019/reporting/training-simplon.co/2020-02-february/2020-02-03_report_week1.md

     - motivation letter is a recap about the SWOT we made with the intervention of Martin Maurel RH

     - cv continue to progress on my website wich is my cv online an additionnal paper support would be also appriciated

+# Thursday 06 February

+## Bootcamp

+Bootcamp sql bolt readthedocs

+# Friday 07 February

+## Interview Cecile alternance conception d'application

+The recap of this interview is avaible on my git in audit repository

+## Intervention Létitia

+Setting up the Thuesday 11 February reverse mentoring conceptualisation d'application

+- Pick 2 card wich represent a entreprise like mercedes and visa and describe the concept : We choose to create a app like car pay with you can pay with you car at the gas station , péage , drive ect.

+- Use Marvel app to import croquis and try to modelize our concept